Loading…

 ASE 2025 Annual Conference

 The ASE is delighted to be hosting its Annual Conference, generously sponsored by AQA, at the University of Nottingham from 9th to 11th January 2025.
-International sessions are incorporated throughout the event for this year and we will have a great exhibition with lots of exclusive Conference offers.
+International sessions are incorporated throughout the event’s 3 days and we will have a great exhibition with lots of exclusive Conference offers.
 Post-16 focus-day and for those involved in leading and delivering professional development, the Teacher Developers’ Group programme is Thursday.
-Friday is the dedicated Technicians day and Early Career Teacher day.
+Friday is the dedicated Technicians day, kindly sponsored by Philip Harris, and Early Career Teacher day.
 Sessions for both Primary and 11-19 are threaded throughout all 3 days with a focus on Research on Saturday.

 Book your tickets now at https://ase2025AnnConf.eventbrite.co.uk - and remember, if you are an ASE member you will benefit from hugely discounted prices!
 Check out our membership here - it’s free for Early Career Teachers and only £25 for Technicians!

-Curriculum and New Teaching Approaches clear filter
+strong>Curriculum and New Teaching Approaches [clear filter]

 arrow_back View All Dates